openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 -  Don’t use a :code:`IntegerField` when a :code:`BooleanField` would do.

--  Use :code:`BigIntegerField`_. for your foreign keys
+-  Use :code:`BigIntegerField` for your foreign keys

--  Don’t store an Integer field as :code:`CharField`_..
+-  Don’t store an Integer field as `CharField`_.

 .. _CharField: https://docs.djangoproject.com/en/2.2/ref/models/fields/#charfield

-- Store UUID's as :code:`UUIDField`_. with a max length that matches the max length of the UUID.
+- Store UUID's as `UUIDField`_ with a max length that matches the max length of the UUID.

 .. _UUIDField: https://docs.djangoproject.com/en/2.2/ref/models/fields/#uuidfield